 As mentioned at the beginning: heart rate, heart rate variability, blood oxygen saturation and skin temperature are measured by both the Sense and the Versa 3.
+Both models have all the sensors on board to determine the daily form index.
 However, the more expensive model also offers an ECG sensor and measures your electrodermal activity (EDA).

 Recording ECGs with the Sense

 To record an electrocardiogram, all you need to do is to install the ECG app on your Fitbit Sense via the Fitbit OS app store.
 After launching the app, place your thumb and index finger on the top right and bottom left edges of the smartwatch respectively, and wait for 30 seconds.
 After that, the Fitbit Sense will hopefully prompt you that everything is okay.

 If you follow that up by searching for your ECG reading in the Fitbit app, you will find nothing at first.
 Even if the Sense had transferred data to the smartphone, it will remain hidden by default.
 The corresponding menu item can be found in the "Discover" tab, buried under all the premium features.
 From there, you can view all your ECGs in peace and export them as a PDF.